 Good news about Cabernet Sauvignon was discovered in a recent study carried out by scientists at the Mount Sinai School of Medicine.
 They found that drinking Cabernet Sauvignon red wine moderately cuts the risk of developing Alzheimer's disease.
 In case you needed another reason to enjoy Cabernet.

-Fortunately for wine lovers, the choices of good Cabernet Sauvignon continue to grow as indicated by the confirmed old favorites as well as the rising stars reviewed in the 2007 Cabernet Shootout."Bang for Your Buck Cabernet Sauvignons".
-Wines which were awarded or more hearts and selling for under $15.
+Fortunately for wine lovers, the choices of good Cabernet Sauvignon continue to grow as indicated by the confirmed old favorites as well as the rising stars reviewed in the 2009 Cabernet Shootout.